Skip to content

 • Groups and issues are shown in a custom Issues sidebar.

-• Issue rows show a status icon, a colored priority dot, and the title.
+• Issue rows show a progress icon, a priority circle, the assignee, the due date, and the title.

-• Hovering an issue shows the rendered Markdown description.
+• Hovering an issue shows only the rendered Markdown description.

 • Selecting an issue opens the details webview for editing.